Geeksltd/MSharp.Docs/Basics/VSIX.md

   ![Image](images/Intellisens1.jpeg)

-Write and maintaining the c# code in string literal is not easy, So by using the Intellisense VSIX we can work with those types of code in fast and easy way.
+Writing and maintaining c# codes in string literals are not easy, So by using the Intellisense VSIX we can work with those types of code in fast and easy way.

   ![Image](images/Intellisens3.jpeg)

 When the cursor is under calling method or its string literal parameter then you can open a code peeker just below the current line by the right click command on the method or the string parameter and selecting "Show Intellisense For String Parameter Alt+ I"